25 LikesPublic Sector & Government

 Many of our most crucial jobs are provided for by the public sector, from the NHS to the police.
-So whether you want to be a scientist, a lawyer, a leader or to protect people in need, there may be a career in the public sector that suits you.
+So whether you want to be a nurse or doctor, a teacher, a lawyer, a leader, a scientist or to protect people in need, there may be a career in the public sector that suits you.

 What public sector and government jobs can I do?

 There are too many to list here, but we’ll try!